dhk2/sic/README.md

 So far it's a couple weekends worth of work.
 Hope to have something usable in a month.
 The code will be going through a lot of changes before then so not looking for help there yet, but the XML isn't something that I'm good at and it could use a lot of work, so help there is always welcome.

+Thanks so far
+https://square.github.io/picasso/ for the image libary https://jsoup.org/ for their gret html parsing library https://www.videolan.org/vlc/index.html for their player which provedes 110% of the solution I was looking for

+Still looking for a good webtorrent selection, may have to end up anding webrtc to a current bit torrent service or modifying an existing webtorrent tool.